 Hungry worms break down food scraps into solid and liquid nutrients in compact multi-tray and larger single tray farms.

 - Processes medium amounts of food scraps, primarily fruit and vegetables.

 - Suitable for indoor as well as outdoor placement.

 Produces rich harvestable worm castings as well as lots of liquid fertiliser for your garden.

 Bokashi uses anaerobic bacteria to ferment food waste into a readily decomposable ferment in a sealed kitchen bench bin.

 - Ferments medium amounts of food scraps, all kinds!

 - Low maintenance, except when emptying.

-Produces fermented food scraps (you then bury in soil) and lots of liquid fertiliser for your garden, or a probiotic all purpose cleaner.
+Produces fermented food scraps (you then bury in soil) and lots of liquid for use as fertiliser for your garden, or a probiotic all purpose cleaner.